-“The courses are intensive and require commitment from students – and the assessment is rigorous.
-We want to ensure that every student who has passed one of our distance learning courses can legitimately say that they are ready to take on work for paying customers because they can do the job well and they have the commitment required of freelance workers.”
+"We want to ensure that every student who has passed one of our distance learning courses can legitimately say that they are ready to take on work for paying customers because they can do the job well and they have the commitment required of freelance workers.”

 Distance learning courses…

 “Our courses include Basic Proofreading, Copy-Editing, Editorial Project Management, Picture Research and Successful Editorial Freelancing, a course where the assignment allows you to create a business plan and have it assessed by a business consultant.

 An important issue for many students undertaking any sort of training is the reputation of the provider.
 As the conversation wrapped up, Edelweiss emphasized the importance that the PTC places on its professional links to the publishing industry and how these impact on students:

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.
 Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.